Skip Navigation LinksTalkingToDoctorValleyFever

 Talking to a Doctor about Valley Fever

 Valley fever symptoms can take 1 to 3 weeks to appear after breathing in the fungus from dust in outdoor air.
-These symptoms can often be mistaken for other illnesses and will likely last several weeks.
+These symptoms can often be mistaken for other illnesses (like COVID-19 or flu) and will likely last several weeks.
 The only way to find out if you have Valley fever is to see a doctor.
+Special laboratory tests are needed to know whether symptoms are caused by Valley fever (which is caused by a fungus) or COVID-19 or flu (caused by viruses).
+Talk to a healthcare provider about testing to learn if symptoms could be Valley fever or another illness.

-• You have had any of the following symptoms for more than a week: cough, difficulty breathing, fatigue, fever, chest pain, night sweats, muscle or joint pain, rash, headaches, or unexplained weight loss
+• You have had any of the following symptoms for more than 7-10 days: cough, difficulty breathing, fatigue (exhaustion), fever, chest pain, night sweats, muscle or joint pain, rash, headaches, or unexplained weight loss

-• You have traveled to or through certain areas where Valley fever is common
+• You have lived, worked, gone to school, or traveled in areas where Valley fever is common in the weeks or months before getting sick

-• You work outdoors in dusty areas or around worksites where dirt and dust is stirred up (for example, on construction or excavation sites)
+• You work outdoors in dusty areas (for example, on construction or excavation sites) or spend time outdoors in areas where dirt and dust is stirred up

 Page Last Updated :